IESpeed/IESpeedInstaller/README.txt

 IEspeed is an ActiveX wrapper around CefSharp which speeds up web pages running in IE.

 In order to install simply run the install.cmd script.
-This will register the IESpeedLibrary.dll in the registry.
+This will register the IEspeedLibrary.dll in the registry.

 Compiled for x86.